 Fortunately, there's a simpler option that doesn't skimp on security, makes it easy to set up recurring investments, and simplifies the process of receiving financial gifts in crypto (from a birthday or baby shower, for example).
-Through our partnership with industry-leading crypto exchange Gemini we've made it easy for parents to invest in crypto -- currently limited to Bitcoin and Ethereum -- on behalf of their kids.
+We've made it easy for parents to invest in crypto—currently limited to Bitcoin and Ethereum—on behalf of their kids.
 Get signed up for EarlyBird Crypto today.

 They wish they knew more and they’re wondering whether they should incorporate crypto into their child’s portfolio (or their own).
 We think it’s worth the addition (in moderation) for three reasons:

 First, regarding Bitcoin and Ethereum’s performance, two things are true: (1) their prices are highly volatile (prices go up and down unexpectedly and in big swings); and (2) anyone who has held these assets for more than 3 years has made money.
 So if your child has more than a 3-year investing time horizon, crypto has a pretty good track record of rewarding patience and persistence.